MRKING20/Tunisian-Internet-Speed/README.md

 # Tunisian-Internet-Speed
-Hi guys !\n
+Hi guys !

-This is my first project with python and it is a program to check your internet speed\n
+This is my first project with python and it is a program to check your internet speed

-\n
-Things you need :\n
+Things you need :
  .
 Windows\n
  .
 Python 3.7